 From the time of infection, victims take between six and fourteen days to show symptoms.

 Precautions When Giving CPR

-CPR is a critical lifesaving procedure for cardiac arrest victims.
-It is, however, high aerosol generating and can put first aid responders and health workers at a high risk of infection.
-There are certain factors that place healthcare workers and rescuers at a high risk of infection:
+Cardiopulmonary Resuscitation is a critical lifesaving procedure for cardiac arrest victims.
+However, it is high aerosol-generating procedure and can put first aid responders and health care workers at an increased risk of infection.
+Certain factors place healthcare workers and rescuers at an increased risk of infection:

 - CPR involves teams working closely together

 - Cardiac arrest exerts a lot of pressure on those involved and could lead to compromise to recommended standards

 Covid-19 patients commonly develop cardiopulmonary arrest and cardiorespiratory problems.
 In these cases, the victim requires basic life support and advanced life support.
 Whether or not to provide Cardiopulmonary Resuscitation depends on certain factors which determine the chances of survival of the victim, such as the victim's age and underlying illnesses and health conditions.